-Ngo-Martins is a senior associate in the top-ranking Dispute Resolution practice at Nigeria’s largest and leading full-service firm Aluko & Oyebode.
-He currently coordinates the firm’s construction and engineering practice with focus on oil & gas, power and infrastructure sectors.
+Ngo-Martins is a partner in the top-ranking Dispute Resolution practice at Nigeria’s largest and leading full-service firm Aluko & Oyebode.
+He currently oversees the firm’s construction and engineering practice with focus on oil & gas, power and infrastructure sectors.
 He is a key member of the firm’s arbitration team.
 He holds an MSc.
 Construction Law and Dispute Resolution from the prestigious King’s College London and has built specific expertise in construction law and arbitration.
 He has prior work experience with global construction law firm Pinsent Masons London and leading set of construction barristers’ chambers Keating Chambers London as a foreign qualified lawyer handling project claims and construction related disputes.

 He has expertise in major standard forms of construction and engineering contract including the JCT, FIDIC, and bespoke forms involving funder led EPC and EPCM.
 He advises clients (project owners and contractors) on a range of issues on project development and the resolution of disputes arising during projects, including dispute boards, adjudication, expert determination, and arbitration.